STEMS: Spatial-Temporal Enhanced Safe Multi-Agent Coordination for Building Energy Management: Experiments

 \subsection{Ablation Study}

 Table~\ref{tab:ablation} analyzes the contribution of each component in the \Name framework.

 The most critical finding is CBF's role as the primary safety differentiator.
-Removing CBF increases safety violations from 5.6\% to 20.8\%—crossing the threshold from acceptable operational risk to unacceptable system reliability.
+Removing CBF increases safety violations from 0.056 to 0.208, crossing the threshold from acceptable operational risk to unacceptable system reliability.
 In real building management, this 271\% increase represents the difference between regulatory compliance and potential equipment damage or occupant safety concerns.
 Notably, CBF achieves this safety improvement with minimal performance cost, maintaining nearly identical economic metrics while dramatically reducing operational risk.
-The GCN-Transformer architecture serves as the performance foundation, with its removal causing the largest individual degradation (5.1\% cost increase, 115\% comfort degradation).
-This reflects the practical reality that without proper spatial-temporal feature representation, coordination mechanisms cannot function effectively.
-The architecture's impact on safety violations (121\% increase to 12.4\%) demonstrates that effective feature learning is prerequisite for both performance optimization and constraint satisfaction in complex multi-building systems.
+The GCN-Transformer architecture serves as the performance foundation, with its removal causing the largest individual degradation with 5.1\% cost increase and 115\% comfort degradation.
+This reflects the practical reality that without proper feature representation, coordination mechanisms cannot function effectively.
+The architecture's impact on safety violations shows 121\% increase to 0.124, demonstrating that effective feature learning is prerequisite for both performance optimization and constraint satisfaction in complex systems.
 The spatial graph and temporal attention components demonstrate diminishing returns typical of real-world coordination systems.
-Spatial coordination provides moderate benefits (2.5\% cost reduction, 77\% comfort improvement from 0.23 to 0.13 discomfort proportion), reflecting the practical challenges of inter-building energy sharing due to transmission losses and grid constraints.
-Temporal attention shows smaller individual impact (1.3\% cost reduction) but proves essential for predictive control, enabling proactive rather than reactive energy management—a crucial capability during peak demand periods.
+Spatial coordination provides moderate benefits with 2.5\% cost reduction and 77\% comfort improvement from 0.234 to 0.132 discomfort rate, reflecting the practical challenges of inter-building coordination due to transmission losses and grid constraints.
+Temporal attention shows smaller individual impact with 1.3\% cost reduction but proves essential for predictive control, enabling proactive rather than reactive energy management during peak demand periods.